The Best Regional Fast-Food Chain in Your State

 Moe's Italian Sandwiches (New Hampshire)

-Slip into sub heaven at this locally owned and operated sandwich shop that started almost 60 years ago in Portsmouth, N.H., by Moe Pagano.
-He initially only sold one kind of sandwich, which you can now order as Moe’s Original, but they now offer up delectable subs like the Mad Sicilian and the Moezilla all across New England.
+Slip into sub heaven at this locally owned and operated sandwich shop that was started in Portsmouth, N.H., by Moe Pagano.
+He initially only sold one kind of sandwich, which you can now order as Moe's Original, but Moe's Italian Sandwiches now offers up delectable subs like the Mad Sicilian and the Moezilla all across New England.

 Jersey Mike's (New Jersey)

-You’ve probably already heard of this fast-growing sub shop that started on the Jersey Shore (especially if you’re on the East Coast) as they’ve exploded in popularity and locations recently.
-Tasty sandwiches made with fresh ingredients, they are served up with a beachy vibe that harkens back to real boardwalk subs.
+You've probably already heard of this fast-growing sub shop that started on the Jersey Shore (especially if you're on the East Coast) as they've exploded in popularity and locations recently.
+Tasty sandwiches made with fresh ingredients, Jersey Mike's meals are served up with a beachy vibe that harkens back to real boardwalk subs.

 Blake's Lotaburger (New Mexico)

-Taco joints abound in the New Mexico, but head into Blake’s for a beef burger with a Southwestern vibe—the LOTA Burger with Green Chile & Cheese.
-Spice lovers can also go for the Chile Con Carne Bowl, Jumbo Chili Dog, or just add a Hatch Valley Green Chile (made with Hatch chiles that are exclusively grown in New Mexico) on the side at this 65-year-old fast food joint.
+Taco joints abound in the New Mexico, but head into Blake's Lotaburger for a beef burger with a Southwestern vibe—the LOTA Burger with Green Chile & Cheese.
+Spice lovers can also go for the Chile Con Carne Bowl, Jumbo Chili Dog, or just add a Hatch Valley Green Chile (made with Hatch chiles that are exclusively grown in New Mexico) on the side at this fast-food joint.

 Char-Grill (North Carolina)